rackerlabs/rackspace-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

 ### Grant users access to Rackspace Metrics

-You don't need to register to access data in Rackspace Metrics that has been collected through Cloud Monitoring.
+You don't need to register to access data in Rackspace Metrics that has been collected through Rackspace Monitoring.
 The data is already available to users through the Query API.
 However, you must have the appropriate role to access data through the Query API.